 This is included with the OS and is the default browser.
 Internet Explorer (IE) isn’t available in Windows 11.
 In Microsoft Edge, you can use IE Mode if a website needs Internet Explorer.
 To save system resources, Microsoft Edge uses sleeping tabs.
 Users can configure these settings and more in edge://settings/system.

-Deployment and Servicing
+Deployment & Servicing

 Install Windows 11